How does Silicon Valley work?

 The international potential of a company is an essential condition for its consistent, long-term development and provides a guaranteed return on investment.
 Venture funds will not invest in a regional project because a company's value is highly unlikely to rise quickly when it is limited to a relatively small market.

 One should not forget that venture funds try to penetrate new markets and find unique companies.
-This is why many American venture funds create divisions in Israel, India, China and Russia.
+This is why many American venture funds create divisions in Israel, India, China and Eastern Europe.